true-covfefe/url-shortener/README.md

 * Use multi-node MongoDB instead of single node
 * Containerize LB, Microservice and MongoDB layers and host them on cloud (AWS, Google Cloud or variant depending on their ease of use for Docker Swarm support)
+* OVerall, this project is a good candidate for serverless architecture as well as scaling dramatically.